West Berlin Air Corridor: History

 with other airfields/airports.
-Each air corridor was only 20 mi wide, while the circular-shaped control zone had a 20 mi radius, making it 40 mi in diameter; thus allowing aircraft room to maneuver for weather and takeoff and landing.
+Each air corridor was only 20 mi wide, while the circular-shaped control zone had a 20 mi radius, making it 40 mi in diameter; thus allowing aircraft room to manoeuvre for weather and take-off and landing.
 Aircraft were compelled to fly at a maximum height of 10,000 ft.
 However, on occasion, the height restriction would be raised to 13,000 ft in order to accommodate Soviet military exercises.
-Flight plans, for entry into an air corridor, were handled by the Berlin Air Safety Center (BASC), who in turn would coordinate with the Berlin Air Route Traffic Control Center (BARTACC).
+Flight plans, for entry into an air corridor, were handled by the Berlin Air Safety Centre (BASC), who in turn would coordinate with the Berlin Air Route Traffic Control Centre (BARTACC).